Mother's Day 2020: These are our 15 favorite gifts

 The Kripalu Center for Yoga and Health is offering a series of virtual programs to celebrate Mother's Day through relationship building, resilience strengthening and self-empowerment.
 Gift cards -- which are only available by phone at 866-200-5203 -- will grant access to virtual sessions ranging from vinyasa flow yoga classes to Ayurvedic consultations to tarot readings.

 Some folks think Mother's Day flowers are corny, trite or boring.
 And if that's the case for you or your mom -- nothing to see here.
-But if this tradition is welcome in your house, this is a good year to bring some fresh scents into the home.
+But if this tradition is welcome in your house, this is a perfect way to bring some fresh scents into the home (if your mother isn't into scented candles or an essential oil diffuser).
 And throwing some business to the local florist can't hurt, either.

 More gift ideas